 Research Paper Option

-Students who object to a study within the College of Media & Communication and wish to pursue alternative credit or whose schedules do not permit participation in research projects may elect to write a brief research paper.
+Students who take exception to a study within the College of Media & Communication and wish to pursue alternative credit or whose schedules do not permit participation in research projects may elect to write a research paper.

 Each paper is worth 1 research credit.

 Signing Up for the Research Paper Option